OskarsZageris/OskarsZageris/README.md

 I like challanging my self to be the best.
 Programming is a way to never get bored as it combines both - never-ending learning and complex problem-solving.

 My skills:
--Procedural Java script/typescript
+- Procedural Java script/typescript
--Git
+- Git
--HTTP & Web API Basics
+- HTTP & Web API Basics
--PHP OOP
+- PHP OOP

 - 🔭 I’m currently working on Booking aplication